In this article on different types of parenting styles, you'll get to read about:

 As a therapeutic strategy positive psychology is more interested in looking into to the future - possibilities, goals and abilities - rather than just focussing on the past - trauma, illness and pain.

-In practice this means helping people finding their inner strengths, skills and desires rather than just focussing the more traditional themes of emotional pain, trauma and illness that had reigned in the practical field of psychology until now.
+In practice this means helping people finding their inner strengths, skills and desires rather than just focusing the more traditional themes of emotional pain, trauma and illness that had reigned in the practical field of psychology until now.

 Positive psychology does not advocate completely discarding the focus on the past but recommends a balance thus including a focus on the future (which the traditional therapeutic discipline tends to ignore).